 Section 3.1.
 GENERAL POWERS.
 The business and affairs of the Association shall be managed by or under the direction of its Board of Trustees.
 In addition to the powers and authorities by these Bylaws expressly conferred upon them, the Board of Trustees may exercise all such powers of the Association and do all such lawful acts and things as are not by law, the Articles of Organization or by these Bylaws required to be exercised or done by the Members or the Executive Committee.

 Section 3.2.
 NUMBER; QUALIFICATIONS.
 From the date of the first meeting of the incorporator, adopting the Articles of Organization and these Bylaws, until the date of the first annual meeting of Members under Section 2.6 of these Bylaws, there shall be one trustee.

 Thereafter, the Board of Trustees shall consist of not less than eleven or more than fifteen, the exact number to be determined from time to time as required by the needs of the Association, provided, however, that (i) there shall always be an odd number of voting trustees, (ii) the Executive Director shall be a non-voting member of the Board of Trustees,

 the existence of vacancies in the offices of one or more of the trustees next identified shall not invalidate or otherwise affect any action taken by the Board of Trustees, (iv) there shall always be a majority of trustees from Member institutions, (v) the Board Chair shall be an ACCIS Member, (vi) the Board Chair shall be elected by a simple majority of the trustees.
 The trustees shall be the following:

 the Executive Director

-two (2) shall be college counselors from the Founding Schools, who shall be elected by majority vote of the Founding Schools represented either in person or by proxy at a meeting of Members at which a quorum is present, voting as a class;

-three (3) shall be college counselors at schools other than the Founding Schools, who shall be elected by majority of the Members, represented either in person or by proxy at a meeting of Members at which a quorum is present, voting as a class;
+five (5) or more shall be college counselors at Member schools, who shall be elected by majority of the Members, represented either in person or by proxy at a meeting of Members at which a quorum is present, voting as a class;

 one (1) person, who need not be a Member, with business expertise in financial matters;

 one (1) person, who need not be a Member, with legal expertise;

 one or more person(s) who need not be a Member, with other expertise deemed vital to the Association as determined by the Board of Trustees or the Executive Committee.

 Notwithstanding any provisions of these Bylaws to the contrary, (i) if at the first annual meeting of Members held under Section 2.6 of these Bylaws, the Members cannot fill the trusteeships with persons with the requisite qualifications, a majority of trustees then in office may from time to time fill any vacancies with persons with the requisite qualifications for interim terms ending at the first subsequent annual meeting of the Members or until their successors are duly elected and qualified.
 No trustee need be a resident of the Commonwealth of Massachusetts.